memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 The property `psels` is specific to Nordic MCUs and - as documented - you're supposed to use the `NRF_PSEL` macro to create an entry in the `psels` array for all pins that you're using.
 This macro (defined in `zephyr/include/zephyr/dt-bindings/pinctrl/nrf-pinctrl.h`) takes the pin _function_, _port_, and _pin_ as a parameter.

-Other vendors use an entirely different set of properties and macros for their devicetree nodes and values.
+Other vendors use an entirely different set of properties and macros for their Devicetree nodes and values.
 E.g., _Espressif_ uses the property `pinmux` instead of `psels` for the ESP32, as specified by `espressif,esp32-pinctrl.yaml`:

 `zephyr/boards/xtensa/esp_wrover_kit/esp_wrover_kit-pinctrl.dtsi`
 ```dts